-- Move the seat as far back as it will go before securing the forward-facing child restraint.
-See Manual Seats on page 9 or Power Seats on page 10. - When the passenger sensing system has turned off the right front passenger's frontal airbag and seat-mounted side impact airbag, the off indicator on the passenger airbag status indicator should light and stay lit when you start the vehicle.
-See Passenger Airbag Status Indicator on page 218. - 2.
-Put the child restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
+1. Move the seat as far back as it will go before securing the forward-facing child restraint.

+When the passenger sensing system has turned off the right front passenger's frontal airbag and seat-mounted side impact airbag, the off indicator on the passenger airbag status indicator should light and stay lit when you start the vehicle.
+See Passenger Airbag Status Indicator on page 3-37.

+- 2. Put the child restraint on the seat. - 3.
+Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.

-4. Buckle the belt.
-Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if you ever had to.
+Push the latch plate into the buckle until it clicks.
+Make sure the release button is positioned so you would be able to unbuckle the safety belt quickly if necessary.